RobSpectre/Talks-Old/Product Oriented Architecture/README.md

         - It is one thing to build an API, it is another to build a product
         - Talk Outline
             - What differentiates a product from a service
-            - How a productized API is different from a service
             - How difficult it is to make an API product
             - Why oriented your architecture around products makes a better codebase
 - An API != Product